AkshDesai04/Project-WatchDog/ReadMe.md

 - [ ] Take webcam images at regular intervals
 - [ ] Key log each key stroke and key combination
 - [ ] Run face recognition on the webcam images
+- [ ] Compress existing images on a regular internal to save storage
 - [ ] Lock device if unauthorized face is recognized
 - [ ] Organize the files in a proper folder system
 - [ ] Restrict access to the files from the user to prevent an attacker from deleting and/or altering files